system76/tech-docs/src/models/darp8/repairs.md

 3. Remove the battery.
     - The battery is secured to foam standoffs with double-sided tape.
     - A flat plastic object (such as a credit card) can be used to separate the tape from the battery.
     - If any tabs from the tape are visible around the perimeter of the battery, do not push them back under the battery.
-Either hold them down while inserting the plastic tool to separate the foam from the battery, or pull them up with the battery to separate the foam from the chassis.
+        - Hold the tabs down while inserting the plastic tool to separate the tape and foam from the battery.
+        - Alternatively, pull the tabs up with the battery to separate the tape and foam from the chassis.

 ![Battery tape](./img/battery-tape.webp)